Planting and Caring for Lavender (in the South)

 - Using a trowel, dig a hole just deep enough for the plant.

-- Add ½ cup total of equal parts of bone meal, lime and well composted manure in the bottom of hole and mix well.
+- Blend together equal parts of bone meal, lime and well composted manure.
+Add ½ cup in the bottom of hole and mix well.
 The stone will allow the soil to drain, the lime will improve the pH, bone meal and compost for a healthy start.(Remember that lavender prefers arid conditions, both beneath and above the soil.
 The humidity in the south will benefit from a light colored, reflective mulch, Since hardwood mulch holds in the moisture, one that encourages excellent drainage and light reflection to keep the plant dry is highly recommended.)

 PLANTING & TRANSPLANTING

 As long as the soil can be cultivated, plant lavender.
 You may wish to avoid planting in July, August, December and January.
 (July and August will require more attention and watering as they establish their root systems and December and January will require tamping down the plants due to soil heaving, exposing the roots to the air leaving them vulnerable to freezing temperatures.)
 Lots of lavender goes into French lavender fields in February!